Facebook, Microsoft, and 32 other tech firms sign cybersecurity pledge

-Facebook, Microsoft, and 32 other technology companies have pledged to protect their customers from cyberattacks as part of a commitment to not help governments advance their cyber warfare efforts.
+Facebook, Microsoft, and 32 other technology companies have pledged to protect their customers from cyberattacks and committed to not help governments advance their cyber warfare efforts.

 The Cybersecurity Tech Accord is touted as a “watershed agreement” by the signatories and comes after a wave of high-profile cyberattacks over the past year.